Jökulsárlón: Lagoon

 The lagoon started to form in 1930's after the glacier Breiðamerkurjökull started to recede in the late 19th century, and it is getting bigger because the glacier is receding about 200m every year.
 Icebergs gather at the mouth of the lake's shallow exit, melt down into smaller ice blocks, and roll out into the sea.
 Ice water and soil make a unique ecological phenomenon.
 Jökulsárlón Lake, the "glacier lake", was reported to have doubled in size in the 15-year period before 2007.
 The huge blocks of ice that calve from the edge of Vatnajökull are about 30 m high, which fills the lagoon stocked with icebergs.
-Some icebergs appear naturally sculpted on account volcanic ash from ancient eruptions that partly covers them.
+Some icebergs appear naturally sculpted on account of volcanic ash from ancient eruptions that partly covers them.

 Icebergs

 The icebergs that calve from the glacier edge move towards the river mouth and get entrenched at the bottom.
 The movement of the icebergs fluctuates with the tide currents, as well as being affected by wind.
 However, they start floating as icebergs when their size is small enough to drift to the sea.
 These icebergs are seen in two shades: milky white and bright blue, which depends on the air trapped within the ice and is an interplay of light and ice crystals.